Isaac Hunsberger House

+The Isaac Hunsberger House is an historic American home which is located in Limerick Township, Montgomery County, Pennsylvania.

+The house was added to the National Register of Historic Places in 2000, and is now home to the Limerick Township Historical Society.

+History and architectural features

-Isaac Hunsberger House is a historic home located at Limerick Township, Montgomery County, Pennsylvania.
-It was built in 1827 and modified in 1893.
-A rear addition was built in 1926.
-It is a 2 1/2-story, "L"-shaped dwelling brick and stone dwelling.
-It has a five bay front facade with a one-story porch with Victorian-style decorative elements and is in a vernacular Georgian style.
-Also on the property is a contributing bake house / summer kitchen.
+Built in 1827 and modified in 1893, a rear addition was built in 1926.
+It is a 2 1/2-story, L-shaped brick and stone dwelling which has a five-bay front facade with a one-story porch with Victorian-style decorative elements.
+It was designed in a vernacular Georgian style.

+Also located on the property is a contributing bake house/summer kitchen.

 The house was added to the National Register of Historic Places in 2000.

 The Hunsberger House is now home to the Limerick Township Historical Society.